arkency/posts/posts/2016-02-29-using-anonymous-modules-and-prepend-to-work-with-generated-code.md

 end
 ```

-That way the module with methods generated using meta-programming techniques are lower in the hierarchy than the class itself.
+That way the module, with methods generated using meta-programming techniques, is lower
+in the hierarchy than the class itself.

 ```
 #!ruby